-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting Seattle to watch their favorite teams in a game or two.
 Here’s our guide to the best of Seattle sports travel.

 * * *

 Quirky, charming and vibrant despite its sometimes persistent rainy days, the Emerald City offers plenty to see outside the games, and most of it is centered around the downtown area.
-Come for the games, but see as much of you can while you’re there.
+Come to watch the sports teams, but see as much of Seattle and the greater Puget Sound region as you can while you’re there.

-The college sports scene is dominated by the University of Washington, whose major athletic teams compete in the Pac-12.
+The college sports scene is dominated by Washington, known locally by its nickname U-Dub, whose major athletic teams compete in the Pac-12.
 Husky Stadium and Alaska Airlines Arena, both on campus, occupy picturesque spots alongside Union Bay.

 • Alaska Airlines Arena at Hec Edmundson Pavilion: Home of University of Washington basketball.
 Located at 3870 Montlake Blvd.
 NE.